Ankit12453/Hacktoberfest-Virtual-Assistant-Using-Python/README.md

 # Hacktoberfest21-Virtual-Assistant-Using-Python
-This is a virtual Assistant which will help you to complete your tasks on your one instruction 😎 It is under construction....😁😁
+This is a virtual Assistant which will help you to complete your tasks on your instructions 😎 It is under construction....😁😁